1 Timothy 1:1-4

 3) The balanced position states that Christians individually may be involved in politics but the church as a body should abstain.
 This is my view.

 At the heart of the Christendom school is a postmillennial theology.
+Postmillennialism believes that the church will affect society in a Christian way and bring about large scale religious reform.
+Then when the earth has been Christianized, Jesus will return to establish his kingdom.
 I don’t agree with postmillennialism because it is naively optimistic.
-It believes that the church will affect society in a Christian way and bring about large scale religious reform.
-Then when the earth has been Christianized, Jesus will return to establish his kingdom.
-Postmillennialism entails a “spiritual” interpretation of the OT while neglecting the explicit teachings of the NT which presage societal decadence in the last days (e.g. 2 Tim.
-3).
-It is impossible for sinful man to accomplish otherwise.
+Seriously look around you.
+The world is getting worse.
+Postmillennialism entails a “spiritual” interpretation of the OT while neglecting the explicit teachings of the NT which presage societal decadence in the last days (e.g. 2 Timothy 3:1).
 Only Jesus’ future physical presence combined with the binding of Satan could bring about an elysian society.
-It is not totally correct to assume that society is in its current shape primarily because Christians have been complacent.
-This was all predicted.

 It is also wrong to presume that if our political leaders are "righteous" then that righteousness would be transferred to the populate.
-King Josiah was a righteous man, yet Jeremiah lambasted the people of his time for their wicked ways.
+King Josiah was a righteous man, yet Jeremiah lambasted the people of his time for their wicked ways (1 Kings 22; Jeremiah 1:2).
 Josiah's righteousness hardly influenced the people (including his own children) in a positive way.
 Society is in a downward spiral, because of the mystery of iniquity at work, which no political leader can reverse.
 Actually the only leader who will have any success before Christ's second coming at bringing some measure of sanity to society will be the antichrist, and that would only be superficial and short lived.

 A Christian Nation?